Siarko/ButtonApi/README.md

 ### Other api methods
 - `button.create(text)` - returns new button object; `text` parameter is optional
 - `button.setMonitor(handle)` - sets handle to connected advanced monitor.
 (Handle is peripheral.wrap())
-- `button.await(button, button1, ...)` - draws given buttons and awaits for monitor click.
+- `button.await(button1, button2, ...)` - draws given buttons and awaits for monitor click.
 After click, ends execution, regardless if click hit any button.
 Buttons can be supplied one after:
 `button.await(button1, button2, button3, ...)`
 Or in form of a table: